Inside Petra in Jordan (Mini Guide)

 Unfortunately, we spent only 1 day and we explored the area in a hurry, to catch up everything.
 What a mistake!!
-Petra is huge with many archaeological sites and in my opinion, you should spend 2-3 days, if you really want to experience and capture its real beauty and culture.
+Petra in Jordan is huge with many archaeological sites and in my opinion, you should spend 2-3 days, if you really want to experience and capture its real beauty and culture.

 Lost City or Pink City

 Petra has other names also, such as “Lost City” and “Pink City”.
 I would call it “The Masterpiece of Hydraulic System and Architecture“.
 When I first saw its size, many questions arose in my mind, the main was “how on earth did they supply water in the middle of this desert? – From Where?
 The answers are many and impressive.

 It is important to mention that, Archaeologists excavated only 25% (many argue 15%).
 I can not imagine how the site would look like if 100% had been excavated, which is inconceivable if I bring to my memory this huge place.

 Some History about Inside Petra in Jordan

 For 2000 years the city was hidden in the desert’s darkness, until 1812 where the dashing Swiss explorer J.L.
 Burckhardt, explored the treasures of this city.

 Petra was a trading center for gold, silk, and spices, from the so-called Nabataean caravans from Arabia linking Asia, Europe, and Africa.
 The so-called Nabateans (Greek and Roman sources gave the name os Petra) decided to gather their resources in the Petra area, where it was the home of 30,000 residents.
 In addition, the main Nabatean language was Greek.

 The Αrchaeological sites have effects from the Hellenistic, Egyptian and Indian areas.
 Indeed many areas are similar to Matala, in Crete and Cairo in Egypt.
 It is remarkable to note the method of the curved monuments, started from the top and worked their way down.
 Impressive is that the city was not built but carved onto the rocks without any scaffolding used.